gautamaggarwaldev/Skill_Connect_backend/README.md

-# Web App Backend Documentation
+# Skill Connect Backend Documentation

 This repository contains the backend code for a web application designed to manage user authentication, mentor availability, bookings, and various services.
 The backend is built using Node.js, Express, and MongoDB, with additional integrations for third-party services like Razorpay, Zoom, and Cloudinary.